mmitusov/portfolio-tailwind/README.md

 or `npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`
 or `npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9` command
 3. Then, to override the naitive post CSS configuration install package named CRACO `npm i @craco/craco`.
-3. If you've got dependency or version error while installing CRACO, set your react-scripts version to `"react-scripts": "^4.0.0"`.
+4. If you've got dependency or version error while installing CRACO, set your react-scripts version to `"react-scripts": "^4.0.0"` in your `package.json` file.
 Because some versions of CRACO work only with older react-scripts versions.
-4. Use CRACO to to replace react scripts in the package.json
+5. Use CRACO to to replace react scripts in the package.json
 ```
 "scripts": {
     "start": "craco start",